weaviate/weaviate-io/docs/weaviate/core-knowledge/basics.md

 }
 ```

-:::tip
+:::tip `Hrefs` vs `beacons`
 `Hrefs` and `beacons` are the locations within Weaviate, which allow us to retrieve cross-referenced objects.
-The difference between the two will become apparent while going through the getting started guide.
+We will discuss the difference further as we go forward.
 :::

 ## Weaviate Schema